Work should lift you out of poverty, not keep you there.

 In 2010, the City of New Westminster became the first to pass a living wage bylaw, which went into effect on January 1, 2011.
-Several similar initiatives are underway across the province.
-And in April 2012, School District 69 (Parksville/Qualicum) became the first school district to implement a living wage policy for all staff, contractors and service providers.
+Several similar initiatives are underway in cities and municipalities across the province.
+As of July 2019, there were eight cities or municipalities with living wage bylaws.

 The fight for living wages continues to be important for many health care workers.
 That's because B.C. government policies – especially in seniors' care homes – are driving down wages and eliminating decent family-supporting jobs.
 It's having a devastating impact on family incomes.

-And the union has joined with 200 other organizations across the province to call for "all-party government support" for a legislated poverty-reduction plan in British Columbia.
+And the union has joined with hundreds of other organizations across the province to call for "all-party government support" for a legislated poverty-reduction plan in British Columbia.

 For more information and to take action, visit A Living Wage for Families website.